h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/pojo/User.rst

 .. java:method:: public Date getLastLogin()
    :outertype: User

-   Gets the last login.
+   Gets the last login date.

-   :return: the lastLogin
+   :return: the last login date, or null if there is no previous login info

 getLastname
 ^^^^^^^^^^^